japila-books/spark-sql-internals/docs/logical-operators/UnresolvedCatalogRelation.md

 When <<creating-instance, created>>, `UnresolvedCatalogRelation` asserts that the database is specified.

 [[resolved]]
-`UnresolvedCatalogRelation` can never be <<spark-sql-LogicalPlan.adoc#resolved, resolved>> and is converted to a <<spark-sql-LogicalPlan-LogicalRelation.adoc#, LogicalRelation>> for a data source table or a link:hive/HiveTableRelation.adoc[HiveTableRelation] for a hive table at analysis phase.
+`UnresolvedCatalogRelation` can never be <<spark-sql-LogicalPlan.md#resolved, resolved>> and is converted to a <<spark-sql-LogicalPlan-LogicalRelation.md#, LogicalRelation>> for a data source table or a hive/HiveTableRelation.md[HiveTableRelation] for a hive table at analysis phase.

 [[output]]
 `UnresolvedCatalogRelation` uses an empty <<catalyst/QueryPlan.md#output, output schema>>.

 [[creating-instance]]
 [[tableMeta]]
-`UnresolvedCatalogRelation` takes a single <<spark-sql-CatalogTable.adoc#, CatalogTable>> when created.
+`UnresolvedCatalogRelation` takes a single <<spark-sql-CatalogTable.md#, CatalogTable>> when created.